Dvaita Vedanta: Etymology

-Dvaita (द्वैत) is a Sanskrit word that means "duality, dualism".
-The term refers to any premise, particularly in theology on the material and the divine, where two principles (truths) or realities are posited to exist simultaneously and independently.
+Other names

+Svatantra-Advitiya-Brahmavāda

 Indologist B. N. Krishnamurti Sharma says: "The English term Dualism is inadequate to express the full content and depth of meaning that Madhva has put into the term Dvaita, as it is to be implied to his system.
 Even the Sanskrit word Dvaita is not literally capable of expressing more than the fundamental principles accepted.
-B. N. K. Sharma suggested to use the term Svatantra-Advitiya-Brahmavāda as an alternative name to Madhva's system.
-Sharma says, Satyadhyana Tirtha of Uttaradi Math approved this.
-B. N. K. Sharma further states that "the term Svatantra-Advitiya-Brahmavāda is capable of conveying directly rather than by implication or definition, the highest reach of its thought and its metaphysical ideology do often stressed by Madhva and so well expounded by Jayatirtha".
-It may be seen that such a term would do justice to both the aspects of reality—the finite and the infinite".
+B. N. K. Sharma suggested the term Svatantra-Advitiya-Brahmavāda as an alternative name for Madhva's system, explaining that it emphasizes both the transcendence and immanence of Brahman, directly conveying what Madhva and his commentators like Jayatirtha often stress: the unique supremacy of God (the infinite) alongside the dependent reality of souls and matter (the finite).
+Sharma says, Satyadhyana Tirtha of Uttaradi Math approved this terminology and would be terminologically balanced with other Vēdantic systems like Nirviśeṣādvaita, Śuddhādvaita, and Viśiṣṭādvaita.

-Quoting the term Advitīyatva, Sharma also states that "the term Advitīyatva has been interpreted by Madhva, in the Chandogya Bhashya, in terms of "absence of peer and superior" to Brahman, conceding by implication, the existence, the reality of "lesser reals" like matter and souls under the aegis of God.
-The first part of the text has been taken to emphasize the unity of God-head by excluding internal distinctions of substance and attributes in Brahman in conformity with text like नेह नानास्ति किंचना, which are understood as nagating some internal distinctions (nānātva) alone in Brahman.
+Quoting the term Advitīyatva, Sharma notes that Madhva, in his Chandogya Bhashya, interprets it as denoting the "absence of peer and superior" to Brahman.
+This interpretation implicitly affirms the existence of "lesser reals", individual souls and matters, subordinate to God's sovereignty.
+Sharma further states that verses like "नेह नानास्ति किंचना are understood as negating some internal distinctions (nānātva) in Brahman.
 The only internal distinctions that are logically conceivable in Brahman, are those of attributes.
-This is negated by the way of significant negation.
 The adjunct Svatantra would thus serve to emphasize the transcendence of the supreme over the other reals and its immanence in them and show how the conception of Brahman, here, differs from the Nirviśeṣādvaita of Adi Shankara.
-Quoting the term Svatantra-Advitiya-Brahmavāda, Sharma also says: "It would also stand terminologically balanced with the distinctions of other Vēdantic systems like Nirviśeṣādvaita, śuddhādvaita, and Viśiṣṭādvaita.
 It would also lay direct emphasis on the primacy of the supreme as the Para-Siddhanta of the Madhva's thought, and put the teachings about the finite in their proper place as constituting the Apara-Siddhānta (subsidiary truths)".

+Pūrnabrahmavāda

 Aluru Venkata Rao opines that the term Dvaita is not suitable for Madhva's philosophy, hence it should not be used.
 Instead, he suggests to use the term Pūrnabrahmavāda.